I used to suffer from massive brain fog, especially after I suffered multiple concussions in 2010.

 Coffee and stimulants increase dopamine in the brain.
 So if you rely on them to get through the day, you likely have low dopamine, and increasing your natural production by supplementing with tyrosine may help you overcome brain fog.

-If you'd rather take fewer supplements, this supplement contains both Tyrosine and Alpha GPC (which is another really good form of choline for the brain).
+If you'd rather take fewer supplements, this supplement contains both tyrosine and choline.

 8. Limit Pharmaceutical and Recreational Drugs